Water supply and sanitation in Turkey: Investment

-Financing

-The main sources of financing for urban water supply and sanitation in Turkey are self-financing by utilities, central governmental transfers, subsidized loans from the Iller Bank (Bank of the Provinces), as well as grants and subsidized loans and external cooperation.
-Iller Bank provides not only loans, but also administrates the distribution of central government transfers to municipalities.
-In the 16 metropolitan cities of Turkey that have municipal utilities (SKIs), 10% of the transfers from the national government to municipal transfers are directly paid to the utilities, with the remaining 90% going to the municipalities.

 External Cooperation

 The major external partners of Turkey in water supply and sanitation are the European Union, France and Germany.

 European Union

 The European Union provides 134.3 million Euro of grants in 2007-09 for water supply and sanitation as part of its Instrument for Pre-Accession Assistance (IPA).
 The first project to be approved under IPA for water and sanitation in Turkey was for a Wastewater Treatment Plant in Ordu.
 A priority for IPA is the reduction of water losses.

 The European Investment Bank also provides loans for water supply and sanitation in Turkey.
 As of 2010 it had several projects under implementation, of which the most recent one is the Samsun wastewater project signed in 2005 supported with a Euro 30 million loan.
 In addition, an Environmental Framework Loan for Iller Bank estimated to reach Euro 150 million for water, sanitation and solid waste management was under preparation in 2010.